Here's definitive proof that a good guy with a gun doesn't always stop a bad guy with a gun

 Not every troubled kid who has an interest in guns is going to turn into a school shooter.
 And figuring out which ones will go from violent thoughts to violent actions is, largely, a guessing game.

 By the same token, not every good guy with a gun is going to stop a bad guy with a gun.
-Why did Peterson run OUT of the school when the shooting started?
+Why did Peterson stay outside of the school when the shooting started?
 And why did he remain there even as the shooter was inside actively murdering people?
 Was it cowardice?
 Did he freeze?
 Was he waiting for backup?
 Was he told not to enter the building?
 Something else?

 We have a tendency to search for quick diagnoses -- and easy solutions -- when faced with these horrors because doing so makes us believe that these things can be prevented permanently.
 If we just take our shoes off when we go through security at airports, there will never be another 9/11.
 You get the idea.

-Note: Correction: This post has been updated to accurately describe where Peterson was during the shooting.